Explainer: The IHRA Working Definition of Anti-Semitism

 It conflates legitimate criticism of Israel with anti-Semitism

-• The example of “claiming the existence of a State of Israel is a racist endeavor” is problematic because Israel’s establishment as a Jewish majority state (1947-49) involved the ethnic cleansing of between 750,000 and one million indigenous Palestinians, who were driven from their homes and denied their legal right to return until this day because they’re not Jewish.
-The approximately 150,000 Palestinians who remained behind were granted citizenship but had most of their land taken from them for the use of Israeli Jews and were governed by martial law until 1966.
+• The example of “claiming the existence of a State of Israel is a racist endeavor” is problematic because Israel’s establishment as a Jewish majority state (1947-49) was based on the ethnic cleansing of between 750,000 and one million indigenous Palestinians, who were driven from their homes and denied their legal right to return until this day because they’re not Jewish.
+The approximately 150,000 Palestinians who remained inside what became Israel were granted citizenship but had most of their land taken from them for the use of Israeli Jews and were governed by repressive, discriminatory military rule until 1966.

-• Today, Israel systematically discriminates against its Palestinian and other non-Jewish citizens, who comprise about 20% of the population, including more than 50 laws like the “Jewish nation-state” law passed as one of the country’s quasi-constitutional Basic Laws in 2018.
-It declares the right to self-determination in Israel is “unique to the Jewish people” and urges the government to promote “Jewish settlement [segregated cities and towns] as a national value.”
+• Today, Israel continues to systematically discriminate against Palestinians with Israeli citizenship and other non-Jewish citizens, who comprise more than 20% of the population, including more than 50 laws like the “Jewish nation-state” law passed as one of the country’s quasi-constitutional Basic Laws in 2018.
+Among other things, it declares the right to self-determination in Israel is “unique to the Jewish people” and urges the government to promote “Jewish settlement [segregated cities and towns] as a national value.”

-• Meanwhile, since 1967 Israel has imposed a discriminatory military regime on millions of Palestinians in the occupied Palestinian territories (the West Bank, East Jerusalem, and Gaza), denying them the most basic of rights, including the right to peaceful protest, because they aren’t Jewish.
-At the same time, Israel builds segregated illegal settlements on occupied Palestinian land for Jewish settlers who enjoy the full rights and privileges of Israeli citizenship.
+• Since 1967, Israel has governed millions of Palestinians in the occupied Palestinian territories (the West Bank, East Jerusalem, and Gaza) by violent, discriminatory military rule, denying them the most basic of rights, including the right to peaceful protest, because they aren’t Jewish.
+At the same time, in the same territory, Israel builds segregated illegal settlements on occupied Palestinian land for Jewish settlers who enjoy the full rights and privileges of Israeli citizenship.

-• Over the entirety of its history, there has been a period of only about six months (1966-67) when it did not govern over large numbers of Palestinians by racist, undemocratic military rule.
-For this reason, many human rights organizations, legal experts, and others consider Israel to be an “apartheid” state.
+• Over the entirety of its history, there has been a period of only about six months (1966-67) when Israel did not govern over large numbers of Palestinians by racist, undemocratic military rule.

 It conflates anti-Zionism with anti-Semitism